FRRouting/frr/doc/user/ospfd.rst

    area 0.0.0.1 authentication message-digest

-An @acronym{ABR} router, with MD5 authentication and performing summarisation of networks between the areas:
+An :abbr:`ABR` router, with MD5 authentication and performing summarisation of networks between the areas:

 ::